Habits of an entrepreneur

 • Your diet is important but it's not the only thing.
 You also need to balance out physical exercise like cardio and mental exercise like meditation.
 Try writing in a journal for mental clarity each day.

 • Have one cheat day each week.
 One day where you eat anything you want.
-The rest of the week focus on clean eating habits.
-It’ll help you become more mindful of the foods you eat.
-However, it doesn’t deprive you of your favorite foods.
+The rest of the week focuses on clean eating habits.
+It'll help you become more mindful of the foods you eat.
+However, it doesn't deprive you of your favorite foods.

 • Avoid sugar.
 If you read ingredients you'll find that sugar is in almost everything.
 But it can result in a sugar crash.
 Take the time to read the ingredients for your food.
 Your food can help fuel your success.

-9. They Wake Up Early – Habits of a Successful Entrepreneur
+9. They Wake Up Early

 According to Business Insider, Richard Branson wakes up at 5:45 am, Indra Nooyi wakes up at 4:00 am, Tim Cook wakes up at 4:30 am, and Howard Schultz wakes up at 4:30 am.
 Most are in the office by 7 am.
 They all have productive morning routines.